 Common Stock.
-The Company is authorized to issue up to 100,000,000 shares of Series A Common Stock ("Common Stock") \$0.01 par value and 1,000 shares of Series B Common Stock \$0.01 par value.
+The Company is authorized to issue up to 100,000,000 shares of Series A Common Stock and 9,000,000 shares of Series C Common Stock ("collectively, Common Stock") \$0.01 par value and 1,000 shares of Series B Common Stock \$0.01 par value.
 The Common Stock and the Series B Common Stock have identical rights, preferences, terms and conditions except that the Series B Common Stockholders are not entitled to receive any portion of Company assets in the event of Company liquidation.
-There have been no Series B Common Stock shares issued.
+There have been no Series B or Series C Common Stock issued.
 Each share of Common Stock entitles the holder to one vote.
 The Common Stock is not subject to redemption and it does not have any preference, conversion, exchange or pre-emptive rights.
 The articles of incorporation contain a restriction on ownership of the Common Stock that prevents one person from owning more than 9.8% of the outstanding shares of common stock.